-Dr. Leman: But the permissives are out there in huge numbers today.
-And they’re just knocking themselves, out trying to make sure their kid is happy at every, every turn.
+Dr. Leman: But the permissives are out there in huge numbers today, and they’re just knocking themselves out, trying to make sure their kid is happy at every- every turn.
 But in terms of transformation, as kids grow, I mean, Steve Covey once said, “Start with the end in mind.”
 It’s a great thought.
-You’re creating really a little adult, and not the way we want kids at a young age to perform like little adults, I don’t mean that.
-But your work toward the end of maturity, if we give kids responsibility.
+You’re creating really a little adult.
+And not that we want kids at a young age to perform like little adults.
+I don’t mean that.
+But you work toward the end of maturity, and we give kids responsibility.
 And so many of us are rule conscious.
 We believe that rules are the way to rear children.
 Rules are not the way to rear children.

-Jim: Let me, let me jump in on that, I wanna get Jean in here.
-Transformation, that’s something I think you would agree the boys we’ve seen that our own parenting, describe that and then talk about kind of the rules issue that Kevin’s mentioning,
+Jim: Let me- let me jump in on that.
+I want to get Jean in here.
+Transformation, that’s something I think you would agree the boys… We’ve seen that in our own parenting.
+Describe that, and then talk about kinda the rules issue that Kevin’s mentioning.

-Jean: Like yes, I say to parents, “Be of good cheer, because your strong, passionate,” as Dr. Leman says, “Power-driven child, will probably turn out to be a delightful young person, a productive member of society,”
+Jean: Because your strong, passionate, as Dr. Leman says, power-driven child will probably turn out to be a delightful young person, a productive member of society-

 Jim: Not a car thief.

-Jean: Correct.
-And I’ve seen that, uh, in our home that, well, our oldest son, who is, who is strong and passionate, is a delightful young person.
+Jean: Correct, and I’ve seen that, uh, in our home.
+That, well, our oldest son, who is, who is strong and passionate is a delightful young person.
+And-

-Dr. Leman: Now is the child that you practiced on, by the way?
+Dr. Leman: Now is this the child that you practiced on, by the way?

 Jim: Well, transformation is the key there.
 He’s really… He has turned a great corner.

-Jean: Absolutely.
-And I think, you know, there’s, there’s many factors, but I think two main factors are, I was the authoritarian parent, and rules were important, and respect was important.
+Jean: He… Absolutely.
+And I think, you know, there’s- there’s many factors, but I think two main factors are I was the authoritarian parent and rules were important and respect was important.
 And parents, you cannot discipline your children enough to respect you.
 They will respect you less.
 You cannot force them to respect you.
 And, uh, I fin- I learned that too late, but I finally let go and stopped trying to control our oldest child.
 And he responded beautifully.
-It was a process but I, I needed to be treating him as a future adult.
+It was a process, but I- I needed to be treating him as a future adult.

-Dr. Leman: And so, the transformation, I mean, sometimes this little guy is three, four years old, and, and the preschool teachers become your best friend, because she’s calling all the time telling you about the activities that little Timothy got into today.
-Well, you might have that discussion as husband and wife and say, “You know, there’s time for a transformation.”
-It comes across as, “Okay, now hear this.
-Starting tomorrow morning at 08:00, this family is going to change.”
-And, and a lot of us when we make that announcement, we just revert back to more authoritarian, strong-arm tactics.
+Dr. Leman: And so, the transformation, I mean, sometimes this little guy’s three, four years old and- and the preschool teachers become your best friend because she’s calling all the time, telling you about the activities that little Timothy got into today.
+Well, you might have that discussion as husband and wife and say, you know, there’s time for a transformation.
+It comes as across as, “Okay, now hear this.
+Starting tomorrow morning at 0800, this family is going to change.”

 Dr. Leman: Oh, yeah.

-Dr. Leman: We do have family rules, and you teach kids that when you come to a street, you look both ways.
-I’m reminded of the flat cat, who got hit… No, really, it was flat.
+Dr. Leman: Uh, we do have family rules.
+And you teach kids that when you come to a street you look both ways.
+I reminded of the flat cat.

-Dr. Leman: Poor little guy ran out in the street, and he got hit by a truck, he was pretty flat.
+Dr. Leman: Poor little guy ran out in the street, and he got hit by a truck.
+He was pretty flat.
 And everybody was devastated.
-But the lesson was, you know, little chucky would be al- alive today, if he would have looked both ways.
-And so as a parent, sometimes you use those natural things in life, to show kids why there’s rules in life.
+But the lesson was, you know, little Chucky would be arou- alive today if he would have looked both so ways.
+And so, as a parent, sometimes you use those natural things in life to show kids why there’s rules in life.
 Rules are healthy.
-Okay, if they’re presented like Jim says, you know, in a positive, good way.
+Okay.
+If they’re presented like Jim says, in a positive, good way.
+We all-